Suvetha07-s/maven-ci-project/README.md

 # maven-ci-demo
-A Maven project with GitHub Actions CI/CD
+An Maven project with GitHub Actions CI/CD